Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: The case study: Italian graduates

 \subsection{Final dataset}

-The Istat sample consists of $n^I = 2717$ individuals, while Almalaurea records $n^{A2012} = 53015$ interviews for the same cohort of graduates.
+The NSI sample consists of $n^{\text{NSI}} = 2717$ individuals, while the Almalaurea survey records $n = 53015$ interviews for the same cohort of graduates.
+The total number of Master's students who graduated in 2011 is $N = 87649$.

-To lighten the notation, we replace $n^{A2012}$ with $n^A$ and implicitly refer to the 2011 cohort of graduates (2012 GESS wave) hereafter, until section \ref{sec:results}.

-Tables \ref{tab:istat_sample} and \ref{tab:almalaurea} show how many were recorded as employed ($e$) or not employed ($u$) one year after graduation by the two sources, classified by gender and macro classification of the degree programs.
-Denote with $s = I, A$ the ``Istat" and ``Almalaurea" sources, respectively.
-Let the cells in Tables \ref{tab:istat_sample} and \ref{tab:almalaurea} be realizations $\{y^s_{hij}\}$ of the random variables $\{Y^s_{hij}\}$ with $h = \text{M, F}$, where $i$ denotes the degree's program and $j = e, u$.
-We can assume
+Table \ref{tab:dati} shows the percentages of units recorded as employed one year after graduation by the two sources, classified by gender and macro classification of the degree programs.
+The Table also reports the total sample sizes and the total number of graduates recorded by the Students' National Register (SNR).

+Let the number of employed graduates recorded by the NSI and Almalaurea samples be realizations $\{x_{hie}\},\{y_{hie}\}$ of the random variables $\{X_{hie}\},\{Y_{hie}\}$, respectively, with $h = \text{M, F}$ and $i$ denoting the degree's program.
+Similarly, we denote with $\{x_{hiu}\},\{y_{hiu}\}$ the number of not yet employed graduates in the two samples.
+To lighten the notation, we will discard the discipline's and gender's subscripts hereafter.
+We assume

-where $M_{hij}$ is the total number of 2011 graduates of the $h^{th}$ gender who achieved a degree in the $i^{th}$ degree program and who are in the $j^{th}$ employment condition one year after; $\zeta_{hij}^s$ is the related capture probability in the $s^{th}$ source.
+where $M_{j}$ is the total number of 2011 graduates who are in the $j^{th}$ employment condition one year after, $j = e, u$; $\zeta_{j}^{\text{NSI}}$ and $\zeta_{j}$ are the capture probabilities in the NSI sample and the Almalaurea survey addressing the 2011 cohort of graduates, respectively.
+An implicit assumption in the Binomial specification is that units belonging to the same group share the same probability of being listed in a specific source.

+In the next section, we will argue that $Y_{e} \mid Y_{e} + Y_{u} = n$ (and also $X_{e} \mid X_{e} + X_{u} = n^{\text{NSI}}$) follows a known distribution, namely Fisher's noncentral hypergeometric distribution (FNCH).
+Such a distribution depends on a \textit{weight} parameter, which can be expressed in terms of the odds ratio

-This work aims to estimate $M_{hij}$ and to test the null hypothesis of unbiasedness in the employment rate's Almalaurea estimate.
-To this end, in the next section we introduce a novel use of Fisher's noncentral hypergeometric distribution and suggest Bayesian methods to make inference on its parameters.
+Our aim is to test the hypothesis of ignorable nonresponse in the Almalaurea survey, i.e., $H_0: w = 1$.
+However, this is not possible by leveraging the Almalaurea dataset alone.
+In the next section, we show how to make inference on the FNCH parameters by exploiting extra experimental information from the NSI sample.